U.S. housing data signals economic strength; manufacturing weak

 November marked the eighth straight month that housing starts remained above a 1-million unit annual pace, the longest stretch since 2007.
 Economists expect starts to average around 1.1 million units for 2015, which would be the highest since 2007 and up from 1.0 million in 2014.

-Robust household formation as labour market strength encourages young adults to leave their childhood homes is underpinning the housing market recovery.
+Robust household formation as labor market strength encourages young adults to leave their childhood homes is underpinning the housing market recovery.

 But the sector remains constrained by a persistent shortage of houses for sale.
 This has resulted in home prices rising faster than salaries, pushing more people towards renting.